demisto/content-docs/docs/concepts/vscode-extension.md

   ![Version](https://github.com/demisto/vscode-extension/raw/master/documentation/changelog/0.2.0/python2_2.png)

 ## Remote Development using SSH
-Please refer to [this](https://code.visualstudio.com/docs/remote/ssh) link for instructions on how to develop remotely using SSH .
+Please refer to [this](https://code.visualstudio.com/docs/remote/ssh) link for instructions on how to develop remotely using SSH.

 ## Troubleshooting